Akhilesh-2024/AI-Image-Generator/README.md

 A responsive web app that uses the Hugging Face API to generate AI images from text prompts.
 Built with vanilla JavaScript (no frameworks).

 ## Instructions
--  Use You Own API KEY This Will Not Work Anymore
+-  Use You Own API KEY Or This Will Not Work Anymore
 ## Features

 - Fully responsive design